90-Day Countdown to Divorce

 Call (508) 502-7002 today to discuss your case.

 If you’re unhappy in your marriage and have decided it is time to make a change, here are the steps you should take before you file:

 Go to your local post office and rent a P.O. box.

 You will need your own mailing address for important paperwork; a place that you know will be secure and kept private.

 Start a divorce file.

 Treat the divorce process as if it were your own business.
-Store the important documents you will need, and be sure to keep everything organized.
+Store the important documents you will need.

 Immediately end all use of social media.